GabeStah/gremlin-chaos-monkey/developer-tutorial/index.md

 ```

 Alter `chaosmonkey` MySQL 8 user's identification policy to `mysql_native_password`.
-Note: This is inherently less secure than default policy
+Note: This is inherently less secure than the default policy.

 ```bash
 mysql> ALTER USER chaosmonkey@'localhost' IDENTIFIED WITH mysql_native_password by 'password';